 The second question that would come to your mind is probably, “what is the difference between a flip waffle maker and a standard one?” or “what makes the flip version better?”

-Firstly, from the name itself, a flip waffle maker has a rotating feature, while a standard waffle maker is your common countertop waffle maker.
+First and foremost, from the name itself, a flip waffle maker has a rotating feature, while a standard waffle maker is your common countertop waffle maker.

 So, why is it better?
 The simple answer to that is because the rotating feature allows both sides of your waffles to be cooked evenly, and get a beautiful crust all around.
 By flipping, you are actually allowing the batter to settle on both sites of the plates.
 You’ll get a waffle that is well cooked to crisp on both sides, but still nice and fluffy on the inside.
-What’s not to like?

 How to find the perfect waffle maker with removable plates